rclone/rclone/docs/content/qingstor.md

 This is the number of chunks of the same file that are uploaded concurrently.

-NB if you set this to > 1 then the checksums of multpart uploads become corrupted (the uploads themselves are not corrupted though).
+NB if you set this to > 1 then the checksums of multipart uploads become corrupted (the uploads themselves are not corrupted though).

 If you are uploading small numbers of large file over high speed link